adenyabasak/PetFoodBrandManagement/README.md

 The Pet Food Brand Management System is a comprehensive web application developed using **ASP.NET Core MVC**, **Entity Framework Core Code First**, and the **Unit of Work** design pattern.
 The project was designed to provide a complete management platform for pet food brands, products, customer orders, reviews, and website content while following modern software architecture principles.

 The application follows a **layered architecture**, separating the project into **UI**, **Data**, and **Model** layers.
 Repository Pattern and Unit of Work were implemented together to create a clean, maintainable, and scalable application structure.
 Interfaces were used throughout the project to reduce dependency between layers and support loose coupling, making future maintenance and development significantly easier.
+In addition, **Logging** and **In-Memory Caching** mechanisms were integrated to improve application monitoring, performance, and maintainability.
+Logging records important application events and errors, while caching minimizes unnecessary database requests and improves overall system performance.

 The system includes separate administrator and user interfaces.
 Users can register, log into the system, browse pet food products, create orders, leave product reviews, and access their personal order history.
 Session-based authentication is used to manage user access and authorization.